Distributed-EPFL/sieve/examples/node/README.md

 This is an example application that uses batched sieve to spread messages in a distributed system.

-This showcases the use of both drop and batched sieve for real-life applications (though it is very simple)
+This showcases the use of both drop and batched sieve for real-life applications (though it is very simple).

 For simplicity all arguments are provided on the command line.